The cycle of metals in the infalling elliptical galaxy NGC 1404: Discussion

-As discussed above, the early enrichment -- and, to some extent, the pre-enrichment -- scenarii are favoured to explain the chemical history of NGC\,1404.
+As discussed above, the early enrichment -- and, to some extent, the pre-enrichment -- scenarios are favoured to explain the chemical history of NGC\,1404.
 No matter the scenario, however, the metal budget of this particular galaxy remains difficult to fully capture.
 Indeed, following our estimates in Sect.~\ref{sec:discu_budget}, a dominant fraction of metals that should have been released by (past \textit{and} ongoing) stellar winds and SNIa is missing in our X-ray observations.
 It is evident that a substantial amount of these metals had probably left the galaxy and enriched the Fornax ICM -- which is qualitatively in line with the efficiency of ram-pressure stripping to enrich its surroundings \citep[Sect.~\ref{sec:discu_distribution}, especially after a second passage in the cluster;][]{sheardown2018}.
 The surprise, however, is that no chemical signature of stellar winds nor recent SNIa (via, respectively, enhanced or low $\alpha$/Fe ratios) is found in the hot gas.
 On the opposite end of massive clusters, we may therefore be facing an ``inverse metal conundrum'', in which the bulk of gas-phase metals are missing.
 It is interesting to note that these two condundra might (at least partly) compensate for each other: if these metals missing from individual ETGs are actually accreted onto associated clusters, the metal budget of the Universe may be less problematic than previously thought.

 Clearly, probing metal budgets in other ETGs and massive clusters will be essential to further understand the complete cycle of metals at these large scales.
-In this respect, spatially-resolved high-resolution spectroscopy onboard the future missions \textit{XRISM} \citep{xrism2020} and \textit{Athena} \citep{barret2018} will be crucial.
+In this respect, spatially resolved high-resolution spectroscopy onboard the future missions \textit{XRISM} \citep{xrism2020} and \textit{Athena} \citep{barret2018} will be crucial.